Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-may-2023-week-2/pool-landscape-report-may-2023-week-2.md

 ## BALANCE Updates
-- In the trenches working on more charts.
-The Svelte + D3 learning curve is steep, and little references, but once over the hump, more charts should flow faster.
+- We are inn the trenches working on more charts.
+The Svelte + D3 learning curve is steep, and little open-source references, but once over the hump, more charts should flow faster.
 - The Public Pool Group API is starting to get hits, pretty nice grwoth metric! (pic)

+{% img src="balance_api_calls_last_month.png" alt="balance_api_calls_last_month" %}